akinmiday/FireDetection/Readme.md

 # FireDetectionApp

-A modular C# application for real‑time fire detection using ONNX and OpenCvSharp.
+An Open source modular C# application for real‑time fire detection using ONNX and OpenCvSharp.

 ## Table of Contents